 The Last Lecture

 An integral aspect of estate planning involves passing on the wisdom of your life.
 Client's often hear us remark that we liken the extensive list of detailed instructions to their family, heirs, and helpers to "babysitter instructions".
 What do we mean?
-Bernie's children are younger and when he and his wife go out of town his in-laws often pitch in to watch them.
-However, before they go, his wife spends a great deal of time writing what we call the "babysitter instructions", detailing who goes where, when and for what activity.
+When Bernie's children were younger, when he and his wife went out of town his in-laws often pitched in to watch them.
+However, before they went, his wife spent a great deal of time writing what we affectionally called the "babysitter instructions", detailing who goes where, when and for what activity.

-Why do you think she does this?
-Well, simply she cares about their kids.
-She does this even knowing full well that they are more than likely going to return safely from their trip.
-Why then would we not want to spend as much time giving our helpers and family specific information in our estate planning when we have no realistic hope of being able to communicate with them when we're gone?
+Why do you think Bernie’s wife did this?
+Well, simply she cared about their children.
+She did this knowing full well that they are more than likely going to return safely from their trip.
+Why then would we not want to spend as much time giving our helpers and family specific information in our estate plan when we have no realistic hope of being able to communicate with them when we're gone?
 A good estate plan is going to address this challenge.

 So then how do you say goodbye?
 How do you share your love with the people you care about?
 Dr. Pausch in his Last Lecture, "Really Achieving Your Childhood Dreams", gives us his insight.
 He says:

 So today's talk was about my childhood dreams, enabling the dreams of others, and some lessons learned.
 But did you figure out the head fake?
 It's not about how to achieve your dreams.
 It's about how to lead your life.
 If you lead your life the right way, the karma will take care of itself.
 The dreams will come to you.